 You don’t need a lot of products to take care of your favorite shag rugs.
 You can use stuff readily available at home.
-Vinegar water solution works really well to spot clean your rug.
+Vinegar water solution works well to spot clean your rug.

-Buying some good quality dry shampoo can help you dry wash your rug.
+Buying some good-quality dry shampoo can help you dry wash your rug.
 Alternatively, you can use baking soda and essential oil for dry washing as well.

 02. Can you vacuum a shag rug?

 Turn off the beater bars on your vacuum to gently clean your rug.
-You can flip it and clean from behind if you are too anxious to damage your precious rug.
+You can flip it and clean it from behind if you are too anxious to damage your precious rug.

 03. How do you clean a large shaggy rug?

 Gently press the microfiber towel on the area and remove all the excess water.
-Let it dry properly before you place it on the floor again.
+Let it properly dry before you place it on the floor again.